 Tasting the Air

-Another common explanation I’ve seen notes that animals may stick their tongues out to essentially taste the air.
+Another common explanation is that animals may use their tongues to taste the air.

-Still, if you catch your pet with its tongue out while you’re cooking something scrumptious, it’s probably just trying to get a taste.
+Still, if you catch your pet’s tongue out while cooking something delicious, it’s probably just trying to get a taste.

 Panting Due to Exhaustion